worldpeaceenginelabs/METAVERSE-SEED/README.md

 # Want more apps and functions?
 Reach out to me and our community anytime on GitHub, Gitter.im, or during our upcoming weekly Zoom brainstorming sessions on YouTube.<br><br>

+## Creating Your Own Apps with Cloud Atlas now:
+Don’t get hung up on the tools; pick what suits your flow.
+Elevate your concepts using <strong>Unreal Engine 5, Unity 3D,</strong> and/or <strong>HTML, CSS, JS, APIs</strong> (JAMstack), <strong>WASM</strong> (WebAssembly for C, C++, Rust), or <strong>WebContainers</strong> (Node.js in the browser).
+Then select a coordinate for your creation and initiate a GitHub issue (automation is in the works)

-# Creating Your Own Apps with Cloud Atlas*:
+## Creating Your Own Apps with Cloud Atlas in the future:
-##### *in the future!!!
-For now you code your app with your prefered tools or use our components as template, then you decide for a location, then you open an issue on GitHub. (we will optimize this process fast, figuring out together what works best for all of us)

 Interested in building your own applications on Cloud Atlas?
 Enter Metaverse-DAO.
-This platform features a user-friendly red dot system that empowers you to propose new apps, enhancements, and fixes directly within the app.
-These suggestions are then brought to life by our skilled developer community.<br><br>
+This platform features a user-friendly red dot system that empowers you to propose and even create new apps, enhancements, and fixes directly within the app.<br><br>

-We’re exploring ways to integrate the console with the red dot system, enabling even those without technical expertise to experiment and contribute solutions.
-Imagine discovering a fix and submitting it through a simple pull request, all within the app itself!<br><br>
+I'm exploring ways to integrate coding, a WYSIWYG editor and the console with the red dot system, enabling even those without technical expertise to experiment and eventually contribute solutions.
+Imagine discovering a fix or creating an app and submitting it through a simple pull request, all within the app itself!<br><br>

 #### Funding Innovation: